-Children’s Hospital of Pittsburgh of UPMC presents the 100.7 Star Shine A Light on Bullying program, which focuses on helping children and teens in spotting and addressing bullying in their schools.
+100.7 Star Shine A Light on Bullying program, presented by by Children’s Hospital of Pittsburgh of UPMC and Western Psychiatric Institute, focuses on helping children and teens in spotting and addressing bullying in their schools.

 What is bullying and what are the effects it causes?

 Bullying includes actions such as making threats, spreading rumors, attacking someone physically or verbally, and excluding someone from a group on purpose.